Azure/azure-sdk/_posts/2020-05-12-new-azure-identity-features.md

     .buildClient();
 ```

-Since there are other credentials in the `DefaultAzureCredential` chain, it may pick up another credential before it reaches `IntelliJCredential`.
-To exclude the previous credentials, see [Exclude certain credentials](#exclude-certain-credentials).

-## DefaultAzureCredential: Fine control over which credentials are used
+## Adjust which credentials are used in DefaultAzureCredential

-You may have noticed, with the increasing number of credentials in the `DefaultAzureCredential` chain and the automatic fallback to the next credential design, it's difficult to control and monitor which credential is actually being used.
-Therefore, we are introducing a set of new ways to fine control which exceptions to exclude, when to fail and when to fallback to the next credential in chain, and how to monitor which credential is being used.
+With the increasing number of credentials in the `DefaultAzureCredential` chain and the automatic fallback to the next credential design, it's difficult to control and monitor which credential is actually being used.
+We are introducing a set of new ways to fine control which exceptions to exclude, when to fail and when to fallback to the next credential in chain, and how to monitor which credential is being used.

 ### Exclude certain credentials

 Sometimes, the environment we are running our applications in uses a credential sitting in the back of the chain.
 When `DefaultAzureCredential` searches for a credential to authenticate with, it will attempt a few other credentials to reach the one desired.
 This is not only slow, but could also pick up the wrong credential, or peeking into secure system data we'd like to avoid.
-In the May release, you can now customize the chain by excluding any number of them when creating an instance of `DefaultAzureCredential`.
+In this release, you can now customize the chain by excluding any number of them when creating an instance of `DefaultAzureCredential`.

 For example, in my development environment I use `VisualStudioCodeCredential` and my application is deployed to a virtual machine in Azure where Managed Identity is available, I can create a `DefaultAzureCredential` as follows: